cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

                                # on the 1st Jan, 2000 and not 2-hourly
                                # on the hour.

-.. _HowMultipleGraphStringsCombine:

 .. _AdvancedCycling:

 Advanced Examples
 ^^^^^^^^^^^^^^^^^

-The following examples show the various ways of writing graph headings in Cylc.
+Here are several examples of Cylc graph recurrence expressions:

 .. code-block:: sub